Harlequin (film): Shooting

 It was the first film funded by the newly formed West Australian Film Council.
 Funding also came from the Australian Film Commission, Greater Union, Ace Theatres of Western Australia and Pact Productions, with the final $50,000 coming from Hemdale.
 It was the first of several films Ginnane would make with Hemdale.

 The movie was shot in late 1979 over six weeks, using Panavision.
 It was filmed in Western Australia because of the involvement of the West Australian Film Council, which was estimated to save the production $100,000.

 The film makes a great effort to disguise the fact it is set in Australia, including dubbing Alan Cassel's voice into an American accent and referring to the American political system.
 This was controversial at the time because it was made with money from Australian taxpayers.

 Reception

 The film performed poorly at the Australian box office but was very successful overseas.
-Simon Wincer says it was particularly successful in South America, due in part to Robert Powell's popularity there.
+According to Simon Wincer it was particularly successful in South America, due in part to Robert Powell's popularity there.